DrDrrae/ClickUpPowerShell/Docs/ClickupAPI/Remove-ClickUpTaskLink.md

 ### EXAMPLE 2

-Remove-ClickUpTaskLink -TaskID 9hv -LinksTo 9hz
+Remove-ClickUpTaskLink -TaskID "CustomTaskID1" -LinksTo "CustomTaskID2" -CustomTaskID $true -TeamID 123456
-Remove ClickUp task with ID "CustomTaskID 2" as a link to ClickUp task with ID "CustomTaskID 1".
+Remove ClickUp task with ID "CustomTaskID2" as a link to ClickUp task with ID "CustomTaskID1" using custom task IDs.

 ## PARAMETERS